+See the definition of Net Family Assets in DEFINITIONS OF TERMS USED IN THIS ADMINISTRATIVE PLAN.
 Upon implementation of HOTMA, and subject to applicable HUD guidance, the following asset policies will apply:

-HHA will verify the value and income from assets using the applicable verification hierarchy.
 For net family assets under \$50,000:

 - HHA may accept self-certification from the family that the assets are under that amount, and no further documentation is required to be collected. - The certification must include any expected income from the assets (actual returns only). - HHA must obtain third-party verification of assets every 3 years.